6 Warning Signs of Addiction

-Sometimes, when people have a problem with drugs or alcohol, it’s easy for them to recognize.
+Sometimes, when a person has a problem with drugs or alcohol, it’s easy for them to recognize the signs.
 They may spot the physical symptoms or mental health issues.
-They may grasp that it’s affecting their day-to-day function or relationships with others.
-Or, they find themselves drinking more or using increasing amounts of drugs to get the same effect.
+They may see that it’s affecting their day-to-day function or relationships with others.
+Or they find themselves drinking more or using increasing amounts of drugs to get the same effect.

 But in many cases, people don't recognize the signs of drug or alcohol addiction at all.

 How is that possible?
-Brain damage from addiction may actually make it that much more difficult to realize you have a problem, says addiction psychiatrist Joel Holiner, MD, Executive Medical Director of Medical City Green Oaks Hospital in Dallas, Texas.
-“We know that taking alcohol and drugs affects the frontal cortex of the brain and even the limbic region, which could affect judgment, impulse control problem-solving issues and even memory,” he explains.
+Brain damage from addiction may actually make it that much more difficult to realize you have a problem, says Joel Holiner, MD, an addiction psychiatrist based in Dallas, Texas.
+“We know that taking alcohol and drugs affects the frontal cortex of the brain and even the limbic region, which could affect judgment, impulse control, problem-solving issues, and even memory,” he says.

 The signs of addiction